Home | About | Subscribe | Postcards | Polls | Translate | BookSense | eStore | BookCloseouts | Blog | 4sale | Contact Us | Add to My Yahoo! RSS feed

 Email this Page Email article

 Have you heard of the book-in-a-week group?
-I'm thinking there probably are several around but I wanted to let you know about one I recently joined and how much it helped me with the middle grade novel I'm working on.
-I've been wanting to put time on task on this novel for some time now but my 9 to 5 and family and just life in general keep me so busy there never seems to be any time left.
+I'm thinking there probably are several around but I wanted to let you know about the one I belong to and how much it helps me with the various writing projects I'm working on.

-Book-in-a-week (BIW) describes itself as "writers connected through a list created at Yahoo.
+Book-in-a-week (BIW) describes itself as "writers connected through an online community through LMS Learning Management System--or Moodle.
 The main purpose of the group is to write, but we also exchange information, publishing news and kudos.
 Anything writing related."
+The group's motto is BIC HOK TAM (butt-in-chair; hands-on-keyboard; typing-away-madly).
+This really is the best way to get writing done.

 They have one week a month where they carry out the BIW challenge, where you tell them ahead of time how many pages you want to write in a week and then you report your daily output back to the BIW moderator.
 This, of course, entails locking your internal editor in the closet while you write as much as you can.

-I found the members, and especially the moderator, to be supportive.
+I find the members, and especially the moderator, to be supportive.
 The energy shared by their posts is quite contageous.
-As I saw folks posting the number of pages they were getting done, from 1 to 20+, in the middle of everything else they needed to attend to, my excuses for not spending time on task writing my novel evaporated and I rode the BIW train alongside them.
+As I see folks posting the number of pages they are getting done, from 1 to 200+, in the middle of everything else they needed to attend to, my excuses for not spending time on writing evaporate and I ride the BIW train alongside them.

 Writers in the group are at all different levels so regardless of where you are in your writing journey you'll fit right in.
 Visit their website and join them at the next BIW challenge!